-Broken Hill City Council (BHCC) maintains a social media presence to share information, news and updates about council activities, to facilitate community engagement, and to promote the City of Broken Hill as a safe, vibrant, prosperous and culturally rich city.
+BHCC maintains a social media presence to share information, news and updates about council activities, to facilitate community engagement, and to promote the City of Broken Hill as a great place to live, work, play, and invest.

 We value the insights shared by members of our community, and welcome their engagement.
 We offer our social media platforms as an opportunity for you to have a direct conversation with us.

-It is the responsibility of contributors to familiarise themselves with these guidelines.
-If you engage with BHCC using social media, you will be considered to have accepted these guidelines.
+It is the responsibility of contributors to familiarise themselves with these guidelines and if you engage with BHCC using social media, you will be considered to have accepted them.